Harthill, Scotland: Coal pits near Harthill

-The Baillie dynasty and legacy
+Baillie dynasty and legacy

 Lord Polkemmet (messrs Baillie) and his family, originally from Lanarkshire, had owned much land around Harthill and Whitburn.
 They had purchased the land from a Mr Alan Shaw in 1620.
 The Baillies built a mansion in the grounds of the now public Polkemet Country Park and it became the family residence for over 300 years.
 The Baillies owned many local collieries and Lord Polkemmet's son William was made a baronet in 1823.

 Sir William Baillie and his wife Lady Baillie extended the house in 1822 and the building was in continuous ownership by the Baillie family until the 1950s.
 At its height the building had 39 rooms and offices, 11 domestic servants and servants quarters.
 The grounds included stables, fodder store, a horse driven mill, a tack room for keeping carriages and later motor cars and tennis courts and bowling green.
 The Baillie family played an active role in the community, giving significant sums of money for the construction of public buildings and other developments, including the Baillie Institutes (community centres) built in Harthill, Whitburn and Blackburn.
 The Baillie Institute building in Harthill is now the Pentecostal church.
 Sir William and Lady Baillie were also responsible for the establishment of the Lady Baillie Sabbath School in Whitburn.
 Once a year the family would open their mansion to the public and on several other days each summer made it available for Sunday school outings.

 One of the most notable members of the Baillie family was the 6th Baronet of Polkemmet, Sir Adrian.
 He was Deputy Lord Lieutenant of West Lothian and Justice of the Peace.
 He was Unionist MP for the Linlithgowshire constituency between 1931 and 1935.
 He married Cecilia (Olive) Wilson-Filmer, the eldest daughter of Lord Queensborough.
-She reputedly had an income of around £50,000 pounds per year from her grandfather William Collins Whitney, an American multimillionaire.
+She reputedly had an income of around £50,000 per year from her grandfather William Collins Whitney, an American multimillionaire.
 As an MP, Sir Aidrian then spent more time in London and Leeds Castle in Kent.
 The Baillie family ceased to be resident at Polkemmet from around this time.

 During the war Polkemmet House was used both as a war hospital and accommodation for Polish soldiers who had fled Nazi-occupied Poland to continue fighting from Britain.

 In 1945 Polkemmet House became the 'Trefoil School', originated during the war when a group of people associated with the Girl Guide movement volunteered to take care of handicapped evacuee children there.
 It was officially opened as the Trefoil School on 25 September by the Princess Elizabeth (The late Queen Elizabeth II).
 She later became the school's patron.
 The Trefoil School remained here until 1951 when it moved to Gogarburn, Edinburgh.
 During this time at Polkemmet the school was visited by some important visitors including, Chief Scout, Lord Rowallan and Princess Mary, the Princess Royal.
 Following this, the building became the Scottish Police training school before being demolished by the National Coal Board.